Vacuum stability of conformally invariant scalar dark matter models: Summary and Conclusion

-With four independent new parameters $\tth$, $M_\phi$, $\lambda_{h\phi}$, and $\lambda_{\phi}$, we presented the allowed region of NP parameters by the relic density observation satisfying the vacuum stability and the perturbativity constraints in Figs.~\ref{fig:vevstability} and \ref{fig:relicdensity} for $N=2$ case.
-We also show and the spin-independent DM-nucleon scattering cross section of the scalar DM by varying the DM mass $M_\phi$ with the same allowed parameter sets, and compare the results with the observed upper limits from various experiments in Fig.~\ref{fig:sigmaSI}.
-In the figures, one can clearly see that the allowed parameter space constrained by both of the relic density observation and the vacuum stability condition are located in the mass region of $M_\phi$ heavier than about 1 TeV.
+With four independent new parameters $\tth$, $M_\phi$, $\lambda_{h\phi}$, and $\lambda_{\phi}$, we presented the allowed region of NP parameters by the relic density observation satisfying the vacuum stability and the perturbativity constraints in Figs.~\ref{fig:vevstability} and \ref{fig:relicdensity} for the $N=2$ case.
+We also show and the spin-independent DM-nucleon scattering cross section of the scalar DM by varying the DM mass $M_\phi$ with the same allowed parameter sets and compare the results with the observed upper limits from various experiments in Fig.~\ref{fig:sigmaSI}.
+In the figures, one can clearly see that the allowed parameter space constrained by both the relic density observation and the vacuum stability condition is located in the mass region of $M_\phi$ heavier than about 1 TeV.
 We performed the numerical analysis for $\tth \leq 0.2$, and found that the $\tth \leq 0.05$ case is disfavored in this model due to the recent PandaX-II bound.
-We also found that our model is not constrained by the current indirect detection bounds for the given parameter sets, but $\tth \gtrsim 0.11$ case can be tested in future collider experiments such as ILC.
+We also found that our model is not constrained by the current indirect detection bounds for the given parameter sets, but the $\tth \gtrsim 0.11$ case will be able to be tested in future collider experiments such as ILC.

-\acknowledgments This work was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education under the Grant Nos.
-NRF-2020R1I1A1A01072816 (S.-h.~Nam) and NRF-2021R1F1A1061717 (Y.~G.~Kim), and also funded by the Ministry of Science and ICT under the Grant Nos.
-NRF-2020R1A2C3009918 (S.-h.~Nam, J.~Lee) and NRF-2021R1A2C2011003 (K.~Y.~Lee).
+\acknowledgments This work was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education under the Grants No. NRF-2020R1I1A1A01072816 (S.-h.~Nam) and No. NRF-2021R1F1A1061717 (Y.~G.~Kim) and also funded by the Ministry of Science and ICT under the Grants No. NRF-2020R1A2C3009918 (S.-h.~Nam and J.~Lee) and No. NRF-2021R1A2C2011003 (K.~Y.~Lee).

 \npb#1#2#3 {Nucl.
 Phys.
 B {\bf#1}, #2 (#3)} \plb#1#2#3 {Phys.
 Lett.
 B {\bf#1}, #2 (#3)} \prd#1#2#3 {Phys.
 Rev. D {\bf#1}, #2 (#3)} \jhep#1#2#3 {J. High Energy Phys. {\bf#1}, #2 (#3)} \jpg#1#2#3 {J. Phys.
 G {\bf#1}, #2 (#3)} \epj#1#2#3 {Eur.
 Phys.
 J. C {\bf#1}, #2 (#3)} \arnps#1#2#3 {Ann.
 Rev. Nucl.
 Part.
 Sci. {\bf#1}, #2 (#3)} \ibid#1#2#3 {{\it ibid.} {\bf#1}, #2 (#3)} \none#1#2#3 {{\bf#1}, #2 (#3)} \mpla#1#2#3 {Mod.
 Phys.
 Lett.
 A {\bf#1}, #2 (#3)} \pr#1#2#3 {Phys.
 Rep. {\bf#1}, #2 (#3)} \prl#1#2#3 {Phys.
 Rev. Lett. {\bf#1}, #2 (#3)} \ptp#1#2#3 {Prog.
 Theor.
 Phys. {\bf#1}, #2 (#3)} \rmp#1#2#3 {Rev. Mod.
 Phys. {\bf#1}, #2 (#3)} \zpc#1#2#3 {Z. Phys.
 C {\bf#1}, #2 (#3)} \cpc#1#2#3 {Chin.
 Phys.
 C {\bf#1}, #2 (#3)}